-Secretary of Labor Brings Message of Industrial Peace to A. & M. College at Raleigh he cabinet.
-Secretary Wilson declared that at this moment when the whole world is shocked and horrified by the clash of arms in Europe he comes to the A. & M. commencement with a message of industrial peace.
-He said the economic loss in wages, profit and production of material available for use in the United States alone, growing ways. out of industrial disputes, amounts to hundreds of millions of dollars annu-He likened strikes between labor and capital to wars between nations, to the whole people.
-He pled for arbitration of differences between labor and capital that would prevent strikes altogether.
+Secretary Wilson declared that at this moment when the whole world is shocked and horrified by the clash of arms in Europe he comes to the A. & M. commencement with a message of nomic loss in wages, profit and pro- this, for if I am to glorify God in my duction of material available for use body, that body must be at its best alin the United States alone, growing out of industrial disputes, amounts to hundreds of millions of dollars annually, a tremendous loss never regained.
+He likened strikes between labor in this sphere are seen and admitted and capital to wars between nations, bringing suffering, privation and loss to the whole people.
+He pled for arbitration of differences between la bor and capital that would prevent moral strength is easily assailed, and strikes altogether.